keykev/javascript_projects/Brochure Project/readme.txt

-This project is based off of Amazon and other E-commerce websites and is designed with HTML CSS and Javascript.
-It also simulates a shopping cart and payments functionalities.
+This project is a brochure website that details the history, ideology, business, and rising artists of SM Entertainment.
+This website takes advantage of flexbox and grid to align elements and media queries for added responsiveness.